Durham City RFC: League history

 When league rugby was introduced in 1987, Durham City was allocated a place in the fourth tier, playing in Area 4 North, ending the first season as runner-up.
 The club stayed at that level until 1993 when a league restructure by the RFU saw the club placed in a new fifth tier – Courage League Division 5.
 However, the club was relegated from that league after just one season.
 The club has subsequently played in the regional leagues, fluctuating between North 1 East and Durham/Northumberland 1.

+In 2026 a decision was taken to allow non first-XV teams to participate in the league structure and the men's XV was placed into Counties 3 Durham & Northumberland North.